wavefrontHQ/docs/pages/doc/user_accounts.md

    If you delete a user, you remove that user's access to Wavefront.

+Each invited user receives an email with an account activation link that is valid for 24 hours.
 New users can browse data and might have additional permissions.
-Each invited user receives an email with an account activation link that is valid for 24 hours.

-### What Can a New User Do?
+## What Can a New User Do?

 When you invite a (human) user to Wavefront, what that new user can do depends on several factors.